 Depending on where you buy your Jonathan Green BB, it can range drastically.
 Your best bet is first checking their website for a retail location near you. as the cost is sure to be much cheaper than Amazon.
-Google Express has some better deals, which I used for this comparison.
+For online options, Yard Mastery is the place to go for Original and Ultra.
+Google Express hasd deals, too, which I used for this comparison.

 Right off the bat, my GCI Turf seed was not nearly as deep, dark green as Jonathan Green BB after overseeding.
 While the grass has greened-up nicely this spring, the nod goes to Jonathan Green BB ever so slightly.
 As previously mentioned, I used lime, Milo, and Jonathan Green starter fert in full doses.
 Prior to this year I only used Jonathan Green Winter Fertilizer when overseeding in the fall.
 Could this be the variable?
 I don’t think so.
 Milo + starter fert nets much better ‘pound on the ground’ – especially Nitrogen – so I have to go with BB for now.
 This spring the deep dark green has made a comeback like Ali.